 A student changing from one college to another must complete all arrangements for the transfer prior to beginning the new course of study.
 Before making the change, the student must initiate a Change of Major e-form through MyState.
 Transfer to a new major is subject to approval by the new college.
-Change of Majors are signed and processed by the CFR Office of Student Services in 129 Thompson Hall.
+Change of Majors are processed by the CFR Office of Student Services.